David Tamihere's backpacker murder convictions will be heard by Court of Appeal again

 Paakkonen's remains have never been found.

-The Herald also unmasked Witness B in 2018 as the late Stephen Kapa, who died in a car crash in February 1995.
+In 2018, the Herald also unmasked another Tamihere informant, Witness B, as the late Stephen Kapa, who died in a car crash in February 1995.

-Witness A, a convicted killer and drug supplier, is the only prison informant of the three snitches to still enjoy identity suppression from Tamihere's trial.
+Witness A, a convicted killer and drug supplier, is the only one of the three snitches to still enjoy the suppression of his identity from Tamihere's trial.

 However, his exact location and wellbeing remains unknown despite speculation the informant may now be overseas, possibly in Fiji.